Roblox-Thot/DecalUploader/README.md

 # How to use
 There are 2 ways you can use this

+If you use it for a project you can credit me or not I don't really care tbh
 ## 1. Auto folder uploading
 1. Put `DecalUploader.py` in a folder
 2. Make a `files` folder next to `DecalUploader.py`